MicrosoftDocs/learn/learn-pr/wwl/unlock-insights-microsoft-copilot-security/includes/8-explore-new-features-microsoft-copilot-security.md

 **Experience:**  Embedded (Microsoft Purview)

-Purview (embedded experience) will provide the ability to answer users Microsoft Purview data related questions in natural language queries using existing data insights API/ solution APIs.
+Purview (embedded experience) will provide the ability to answer users Microsoft Purview data-related questions in natural language queries using existing data insights API/ solution APIs.
 The Purview users will be able to use Copilot for Security capabilities to summarize alerts and incidents, and get contextual summary of communications.

-Purview embedded experience leverages Copilot for Security’s natural language assistive copilot experience and enhances the Purview product experience by providing an AI assistant while using Purview.
+Purview embedded experience uses Copilot for Security’s natural language assistive copilot experience and enhances the Purview product experience by providing an AI assistant while using Purview.

 For more information, see: [Microsoft Copilot for Security in Microsoft Purview](/purview/copilot-in-purview-overview).